jvs/spk/design.md

 other graphs and nodes.
 - The special graph called `main` runs as the main program.
-In this case, the `input` and `output` elements connect the graph to the host system, like QMK, ZMK, or hid-remapper.
+In this case, the `input` and `output` elements connect the graph to the host system, like QMK, ZMK, or a USB bridge device.
 - The `edges` section may have multiple lines, each line connecting a sequence of nodes or subgraphs.
-- Like nodes, graphs are first class values and may be assigned to variables.
+- Like nodes, graphs are only first class values at compile-time.
+A `template` function can return a Graph value which may be assigned to a compile-time variable.
 - Also like nodes, each graph defines a singleton `Graph` object.

 ### Edges